neftjs/neft/index.coffee.md

 				values = utils.get data, row

 				if not values? and not rowValidators.optional
-					throw new SchemaError "Required property #{row} not found"
+					throw new SchemaError row, 'optional', "Required property #{row} not found"

 				# by validators
 				for validatorName, validatorOpts of rowValidators